Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

                 }
 ```

-Once you've made a successful REST request, you've performed the three steps required for interacting with the unified API: app registration, user authentication, and making a REST request.
+Once you've made a successful REST request, you've performed the three steps required for interacting with the Microsoft Graph API: app registration, user authentication, and making a REST request.

 ## Additional resources